OpenTelekomCloud/ansible-role-otc-vpc/README.md

     - hosts: localhost
       roles:
-         - otc-vpc
+         - otc_vpc

 Cleanup of the router is as easy, as it's creation.
 For that a variable 'state': 'false' should be passed:

     - hosts: localhost
       roles:
-        - { role: otc-vpc, state: 'absent'}
+        - { role: otc_vpc, state: 'absent'}

 License
 -------

-BSD
+Apache

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+OpenTelekomCloud